aaronparker/vcredist/docs/export-vcmanifest.md

 ## Examples

-Export the VcRedist manifest of supported Redistributables to C:\Temp.
-The manifest will be exported to C:\Temp\VisualCRedistributables.json
+Export the VcRedist manifest of supported Redistributables to `C:\Temp`.
+The manifest will be exported to `C:\Temp\VisualCRedistributables.json`.

 ```powershell
 Export-VcManifest -Path C:\Temp